VanCoding/nix-prisma-utils/readme.md

     let
       system = "x86_64-linux";
       pkgs = nixpkgs.legacyPackages.${system};
-      prisma =
-        prisma-utils.lib.prisma-factory {
+      prisma = prisma-utils.lib.prisma-factory {
         inherit pkgs;
         # leave the hash empty, nix will complain and tell you the right hash
         hash = "";
-          npmLock = ./package-lock.json # <--- path to our package-lock.json file that contains the version of prisma-engines
+        npmLock = ./package-lock.json; # <--- path to our package-lock.json file that contains the version of prisma-engines
         # if you use another package manager from npm, choose yours from
         #   yarnLock = ./yarn.lock;
         #   pnpmLock = ./pnpm-lock.yaml;
         #   bunLock = ./bun.lock;
+        # or if you want to specify the prisma commit directly
+        #   _commit = "...";
       };
     in
     {
       devShells.${system}.default = pkgs.mkShell {